 Once the nails are in, remove the tape, hang the frames, step back, and enjoy your perfectly placed handiwork!

 I hope that you enjoyed these tutorials!
-I’ve got some great home decor DIYs upcoming as well as a DIY Father’s Day gift, so make sure you’re following me on social media and via email.
+I’ve got some great home decor DIYs upcoming here on Life as a LEO Wife, as well as a DIY gifts, free printables and SVGs, so make sure you’re following me on social media and via email.
 Enter your email address below and you’ll get an email when I add a new tutorial, free printable, or link party.

 There’s plenty more on the blog, so I hope you’ll stick around!
-Use the search box in the sidebar.
+Use the search box in the sidebar if you’re looking for something specific.
 If not, check out the different pages, full of DIYs, home decor, ideas, and more!

 Follow me on Pinterest for new ideas added weekly!